CryptoLocker - Dangerous ransomware

 - Install the latest versions of your internet browsers and update add-ons such as Java and Adobe Flash.
 Using a program like Secunia PSI to keep up with those updates is useful.

-- Use Symantec Endpoint Protection provided by OSU.
+- We suggest installing antivirus software, like ClamXAV for Mac OS and Windows Defender / Security Essentials for Windows, all available for free.
 Ensure that is updated frequently.
 Configure it to scan your computer on a weekly basis.

 - Personal computers - http://oregonstate.edu/helpdocs/software/recommended-software/symantec-endpoint-protection